-- 81 LDP Policy EP2 confirms there will be a general presumption against proposals for built development or land raising on a functional flood plain and in areas where there is a significant probability of flooding from any source, or where the proposal would increase the probability of flooding elsewhere.
-In addition, built development should avoid areas at significant risk from landslip, erosion and storm surges. - 82 Both a Flood Risk Assessment (FRA) and a Drainage Impact Assessment (DIA) have been submitted in support of the application.
-They have been assessed by SEPA and the Councils Flood Risk Officer.
-Following an initial objection by SEPA the applicant submitted further details in relation to SUD's ponds.
-Neither SEPA nor Flood Risk now have a concern regarding drainage and flood risk.
+- 66 LDP Policy EP2 confirms there will be a general presumption against proposals for built development or land raising on a functional flood plain and in areas where there is a significant probability of flooding from any source, or where the proposal would increase the probability of flooding elsewhere.
+In addition, built development should avoid areas at significant risk from landslip, erosion and storm surges. - Both a Flood Risk Assessment (FRA) and a Drainage Impact Assessment (DIA) were submitted in support of the application for Phase 1 and this has taken account of Phase 2 also.
+This phase will simply connect into the approved drainage and SUDs basin.
+The drainage and SUDs have previously been assessed by SEPA and the Councils Flood Risk Officer and they had no objection.